alextdel/mdl_bu_script/readme.md

 # Moodle Backup Script Documentation

 This documentation outlines the steps and functions of the `mdl_bu.sh` script, which is designed to back up a Moodle instance by saving both the database and Moodle data directory.
 Other forms of data backup that should be used in conjunction with this script include:

-- server backup - a periodic full and incremental backup of the entire server
+- **Server Backup**: A periodic full and incremental backup of the entire server.
-- course backup - moodle performs course backups within its own cron jobs
+- **Course Backup**: Moodle performs course backups within its own cron jobs.

 ## Overview